yuuan/tmux-ssh-host/README.md

 This is a plugin for [TPM](https://github.com/tmux-plugins/tpm).

-This plugin displays the longest argument of ssh command.
+This plugin displays the hostname connect by ssh command.

 ## Usage